About the Program

 At the end of 30 months, successful students receive a Master of Physician Assistant Studies degree and are eligible to sit for the Physician Assistant National Certifying Examination.
 In the last five years, 100 percent of our graduates passed the exam on the first try.

 The mission of the Physician Assistant Studies Program is to:

 - Excel in the art and science of physician assistant education

 - Encourage leadership, service, and excellence among our faculty, staff, students, and graduates

-- Promote primary health care delivery to a diverse and dynamic population
+- Promote inter-professional primary health care delivery to a diverse and dynamic population

 - Foster a commitment to evidence-based lifelong learning

-The Department of Physician Assistant Studies was established to prepare broadly trained health professionals to carry out patient care functions traditionally performed only by a physician.
-Successful graduates of this program will have had the opportunity to prepare themselves for conducting a sophisticated medical interview and physical examination, for analyzing laboratory data, and for organizing and integrating these findings.
+The Physician Assistant Studies Program was established to prepare broadly trained health professionals to carry out patient care functions traditionally performed only by a physician.
+Successful graduates of this Program will have had the opportunity to prepare themselves for conducting a sophisticated medical interview and physical examination, for analyzing laboratory data, and for organizing and integrating these findings.